Cogosense/DmcAccessServer/README.md

     sudo ./dmc-access-mgr

-The first time the `dmc-access-mgr` tool is run the server will be setup and the first gateway configuration be created.
+The first time the `dmc-access-mgr` tool is run the server will be setup and the first gateway configuration will be created.

     Welcome to this Dali DMC Access Server installer!
-    Which interface is connected to the DMC?
-    1) ens32
-    2) ens33
-    #?2

-    Using interface ens33
-    Is this correct? [yN]y

-    Which IPv4 address should be used?
-         1) 10.10.251.25
-    IPv4 address [1]:
+    The network interfaces will be reconfigured first to use netplan and networkd This appears to be a Qotom network applicance interface 1 should be connected to the Internet/Modem interfaces 3 and 4 should be connected to the DMC Using WAN interface enp1s0
+    Using DMC interface(s) enp3s0 enp4s0
+    Activating WAN Interface before proceeding with configuration

     This server is behind NAT.
 What is the public IPv4 address or hostname?
-    Public IPv4 address / hostname [206.191.105.211]:
+    Public IPv4 address / hostname [23.16.15.59]:

     Which protocol should DMC Access Server use?
        1) UDP (recommended)
        2) TCP
     Protocol [1]:

     What port should DMC Access Server listen to?
     Port [1194]:

     Select a DNS server for the gateways:
        1) Current system resolvers